jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 }
 ```

+Conclusion: STETH is ❌ Centralised

 # Alternatives to Proxy Contracts

 In the case of ERC-20 tokens, as an alternative to creating proxy contracts to handle upgrades to smart contracts, a new token can be created with a user-triggered upgrade path (e.g. a one-to-one trade-in swap to the new token) and users can choose to upgrade their tokens to the new token at any point in time.
 This way the user is in full control of choosing whether to upgrade or not.
 If the old contract is stable and useful they can stick with it.
 If the new contract has bugs or scams in it the user is not forced to take the upgrade.
 Audits can be done before choosing to upgrade and the upgrade can be undertaken with confidence.

+# Disclaimer

+Information here is provided for educational purposes only.
+It is not financial advice.